soraeee/cardigan/README.md

 # rip-card-draw
-Basic card draw app for Rumble in the Prarie 13.5, a head-to-head In the Groove tournament held at the University of Urbana-Champaign.
+Basic card draw app for Rumble in the Prairie 13.5, a head-to-head In the Groove tournament held at the University of Urbana-Champaign.

 [Visit the site here!](https://soraeee.github.io/rip-card-draw/)